 Remove Melted Plastic From a Glass Cooktop

 Ceramic glass cooktops can remain hot after the heating elements have been turned off.
-It's easy to forget and allow a plastic bag or lid to touch the hot glass and melt.
+It's easy to forget and allow a plastic item to touch the hot glass and melt.

 - WD-40: Spray the plastic with a light coating of WD-40.
-Let it sit for at least five minutes before you begin to scape the plastic away a safety razor blade held at a 45-degree angle.
+Let it sit for at least five minutes before you begin to scape away the plastic with a safety razor blade held at a 45-degree angle.

 - Baking soda: If you prefer a more natural method, mix some baking soda with a few drops of water to make a paste.
 Spread the paste on the plastic to act as a gentle abrasive to help scrub away the mess.